AI won't fix broken operations: why franchise AI readiness starts with a process audit

 The AI made the preparation faster.
 It didn't make the coaching more consistent.

-What the best franchise networks do differently
+What the best franchise systems do differently

 The data is framed by a coaching methodology that tells franchisees what to pay attention to and what to ignore.